 Sustainable Practices Sustainability Film series has moved to a virtual, on-demand, platform.
 Tickets for our films can be purchased online and films can be viewed at a location of choice during the nine-day active period of a screening.

-The Sustainability Film Series will screen Beatrix Farrand's American Landscapes from January 22 through January 31.
+The Sustainability Film Series will screen Capture the Flag from April 9 through 18.

 See the film description below to purchase tickets.

 Capturing The Flag is an urgent cautionary tale and close-up look of American democracy at its most vulnerable point - the ballot box.
 Through the intimate experiences of the film’s citizen volunteers we are inspired to vote, to help someone else to vote, and to get involved in the growing non-partisan efforts to protect our fragile democracy.
 The shocking voter suppression we see unfold in real time in